emmanesguerra/sales-tracker/README.md

-Certainly!
-Here's an updated version of your README with a **Tech Stack** section included:

----

 # Sales Tracker API

 **Sales Tracker API** is a Laravel-based backend application that follows the Service-Repository design pattern.
 This API provides essential features for managing sales records, generating QR codes, uploading CSV data, and more.
 It supports multi-tenancy using a shared database and shared schema approach, ensuring efficient data management for multiple tenants with a single database.